awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-shared-view-principals.md

 1. \(Optional\) You can apply a filter to find specific principals\.
 You can apply multiple filters to narrow your search\.

 1. The console displays the following information:
-   + **Principal ID**—The ID of the principal who is sharing with you\.
+   + **Principal ID** – The ID of the principal who is sharing with you\.
-   + **Resource shares**—The number of resource shares to which the principal has added you\.
+   + **Resource shares** – The number of resource shares to which the principal has added you\.
 Choose the number to view the list of resource shares\.
-   + **Resources**—The number of resources the principal is sharing with you\.
+   + **Resources** – The number of resources the principal is sharing with you\.
 Choose the value to view the list of resources\.

 ------
 #### [ AWS CLI ]